rafal-majewski/random-text-generator-js/README.md

 };
 // Initialize an instance of the generator with custom settings let randomTextGenerator=createRandomTextGenerator(settings);
-// Or initialize it with default settings let randomTextGenerator=createRandomTextGenerator();
+// Or initialize it with the default settings let randomTextGenerator=createRandomTextGenerator();
 ```